Sverdlovsk Oblast: History

-From ancient times to the 16th century
+Early history

 The territory of the region has been inhabited since ancient times.
 Numerous sites of ancient people were discovered, dating from the Paleolithic to the Iron Age.
 The Upper Paleolithic includes the Garinsky site on the right bank of the Sosva river near the village of Gari, the site in the Shaitansky grotto, and the site in the Bezymyanny cave (X millennium BC).
 In 1890, the 11 thousand years old (Mesolithic) Shigir idol was discovered.

 A settlement and a burial ground in the Kalmatsky Brod tract are located on the right bank of the Iset river and date back to the Sarmatian time (from the 3rd century BC to the 2nd century AD).
 They belong to the Kalmak archaeological culture.
 In the Kalmatsky Brod burial ground, the skeletal skulls were strongly deformed by tight bandaging in early childhood, which indicates the penetration of steppe ethnic elements to the north.

 There are numerous pictograms on the Koptelovsky stone, on the Oblique stone, on the Two-eyed stone, Starichnaya, Serginskaya, the rock paintings of the Bronze Age on the Neyva River, Tagil River (villages Brekhovaya, Gaevaya, Komelskaya), rock carvings on Shaitan-Kamen on the right bank of the Rezh river tied to indigenous Ural population, possibly speakers of a Ugric language.
 The Gostkovskaya Pisanitsa refers to the Middle Ages.

-Medieval history and the Russian expansion
+Medieval history and Russian expansion

 Before the first Russian colonists arrived to the region, it was populated by various Turkic and Ugrian tribes.
 By the 16th century, when the Middle Urals were under influence of various Tatar khanates, the strongest local state was the Vogul Pelym principality with its center in Pelym.

 The Russian conquest of the Khanate of Kazan in the 1550s paved the way further east, which was now free from Tatar depredations (see Yermak Timofeyevich).
 The first surviving Russian settlements in the area date back to the late 16th – early 17th centuries (Verkhoturye, 1598; Turinsk, 1600; Irbit, 1633; Alapayevsk, 1639).
 At that time, those small trading posts were governed under Siberian administration in Tobolsk.
 After the 1708 administrative reform, Verkhoturye, Pelym and Turinsk became a part of the new Siberian Governorate, in 1737 their territories were assigned to the Kazan Governorate.